 If you are a mature, experienced adult who has not yet achieved the level of success that you hope for; there is really only one problem – you!!
 You are doing and thinking the wrong things, but the good news is you can change that.

-We live in a world of plenty.
-Our world is filled with massive amounts of resources- in this world we can do or be pretty much anything we can conceive of.
+We live in a time of plenty.
+Our world is filled with massive amounts of resources with hard work, self-belief and a bit of planning most of us can do or be pretty much anything we can conceive of.

 Knowledge, the greatest resource on the planet, is for all intents and purposes freely available to virtually every North American.
 We all have access to libraries, book stores and the Internet.
-We have easy access to information that can guide us toward the achievement of any goal – losing weight, writing a book, starting a business.
+We have easy access to the information that can guide us toward the achievement of any goal – losing weight, writing a book, starting a business, learning to golf.
 In fact, there is someone out there who will show us exactly how to do anything we want, usually for free or little cost.

 Recently I decided to build my own website.
 While I had no experience to speak of I thought it would be an excellent learning experience.
 With a couple of Google searches I was able to find all the information I needed to become decently proficient at building websites.
 I now have a very nice website as well as a folder full of various tutorials for future reference and, should the need arise; I am well equipped to create other websites.
 I have learned another new and valuable skill.